marwan116/blog/pages/posts/flaky_tests.md

 x_32 = np.float32(x_64 - 1)
 x_64 - x_32 == 1
 ```
-The outcome is now False - because in laymen terms beyond 2^18 (262,144) the float32 data type cannot maintain a precision of 1/64 (0.015625).
+The outcome is now False - because in laymen terms beyond 2^18 (262,144) the float32 data type can no longer maintain a precision of 1/64 (0.015625).

 #### Underflow or overflow issues